Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 Fennec foxes are the smallest foxes globally and live in dens underground in the Sahara desert.
 They use their feet as shovels for digging dens up to 3 feet deep.

 They have distinctive large ears that can reach 4 to 6 inches.
-Their bodies are around 12 to 16 inches in length.
+Their large ears are an adaptation that allows them to dissipate heat and detect prey underground.
 Fennec foxes are commonly kept as pets by exotic pet owners and enthusiasts.

 8. Dwarf Mongoose